JorisRoelofs/Portfolio/Soccer Performance Demographics - Statistics, STATA/README.md

   </tr>
 </table>

 *Figure 2.
-(Robust clustered) linear regression models using demographic variables to predict expert ratings*
+(Robust clustered) linear regression models showing insignificant effects of demographical differences on expert performance ratings.*

-Experts even rated the top 2.5% tallest, oldest, and lightest Goalkeepers marginally worse on performance than their short, young, and heavy counterparts.
+Even in extreme demographical subsets (top/bottom 2.5%) effects were mostly insignificant.
+In contrast to the Goalkeeper-archetype, the top 2.5% tallest and lightest players were rated slightly worse while the top 2.5% youngest and heaviest players were rated slightly better, although explained variance is minor (p < 0.05, R^2 = 0.01).

 <table>
   <tr>